+At our practice in Fort Worth, Liposuction is a frequently performed procedure.
 If you are ready to learn more about how liposuction can improve your look, request a consultation online with Dr. Steele, or call our office at (817) 731-5330.
-We serve patients in Fort Worth, TX and surrounding communities and we welcome patients who wish to travel from outside the Dallas-Fort Worth Metroplex.
+We serve patients in Fort Worth, TX, and surrounding communities and we welcome patients who wish to travel from outside the DFW Metroplex.

 This West Texas 33-year-old mother of 2 children did not like the fat deposits on her abdomen and waist.
 She sought out Dr. Steele’s body contouring expertise…